-- A Additional leaving water temperature zone - B Room 1 - C Room 2 - D Main leaving water temperature zone - a Heat pump convectors (+ controllers) - b Buffer vessel - c Pump - d Safety thermostat (field supply) - For more information about connecting the electrical wiring to the unit, see: - "9.2 Connections to the outdoor unit" [> 105] - "9.3 Connections to the indoor unit" [▶ 110] - Install a buffer vessel (field supply) before the main and additional zone. - For the main zone: - Install an external pump (field supply) in the main zone and connected to the indoor unit (see "9.3.6 To connect the pumps (DHW pump and/or external pumps)" [> 123]). - It is recommended that the setpoint for the main zone and the additional zone be set to the same temperature and make sure NOT too low (typically:20°C). - The desired room temperature is set via the controller of the heat pump convectors.
+A Additional leaving water temperature zone

+- B Room 1 - C Room 2 - D Main leaving water temperature zone - a Heat pump convectors (+ controllers) - b Buffer vessel - c Pump - d Safety thermostat (field supply) - For more information about connecting the electrical wiring to the unit, see: - "9.2 Connections to the outdoor unit" [> 102] - "9.3 Connections to the indoor unit" [> 106] - For each room with heat pump convectors: The heat pump convectors are directly connected to the indoor unit. - Install a buffer vessel (field supply) before the main and additional zone. - For the main zone: - Install an external pump (field supply) in the main zone and connected to the indoor unit (see "9.3.6 To connect the pumps (DHW pump and/or external pumps)" [▶ 118]). - It is recommended that the setpoint for the main zone and the additional zone be set to the same temperature and make sure NOT too low (typically:20°C). - The desired room temperature is set via the controller of the heat pump convectors.
 There are different controllers and setups possible for the heat pump convectors.
 For more information, see: